Thomas Tharayil (archbishop of Changanassery): Early life

 Thomas Tharayil, born on 2 February 1972, is the youngest son among the seven children of T. J. Joseph and Mariamma at Changanacherry, Kottayam district, Kerala.
 He attended St Mary's Metropolitan Church, Changanacherry.
 He had his primary education in St Joseph's L. P. School, Changanassery, and his high school education at Sacred Heart English Medium School, Fathimapuram, completing his pre-degree course at St Berchmans College, Changanassery.

 He joined the minor seminary of Changanacherry Archeparchy, St Thomas Minor Seminary, Kurichy, for priestly formation.
 He completed his philosophical and theological studies in St Thomas Apostolic Seminary, Vadavathoor.
 He was ordained priest by Joseph Powathil on 1 January 2000, the Great Jubilee Year, at St Mary's Metropolitan Church, Changanacherry.

 Priestly life

 Tharayil was assistant vicar in Athirampuzha (2000), Nedumkunnam (2001) and Koilmuck-Edathua (2003).
 He served at Thazhathuvadakara as vicar in the year 2004.

 He did doctoral studies in psychology from Pontifical Gregorian University (2004–2011).
 After his doctorate in Rome he was appointed as the Director of Dhanahalaya, Institute of Formation and Counselling, Punnapra, Alappuzha, in 2011.
-He was visiting professor to St Thomas Apostolic Seminary, Vadavathoor, National Vocation Service Centre, Pune Dharmaram Vidya Kshetram and Institute of Formators, Bengaluru.
+He was visiting professor to St Thomas Apostolic Seminary, Vadavathoor, National Vocation Service Centre, Pune and Dharmaram Vidya Kshetram and Institute of Formators, Bengaluru.